Introduction

 Clinks provides the chair and secretariat for an advisory group to the Ministry of Justice.
 The Reducing Reoffending Third Sector Advisory Group’s (RR3) purpose is to build a strong and effective partnership between the voluntary sector and the MoJ.

 At various meetings with the Ministry of Justice, the RR3 has fed back its views about the review of probation.
-Read the meeting notes.
+Read the latest meeting notes.

 In 2016, the RR3 convened a special interest group on supporting effective mentoring through the gate to explore how to provide effective mentoring for men and women resettling in the community after a prison sentence.
 It considered the role and contribution of voluntary organisations in pioneering this approach and the impact of probation commissioning and contracting arrangements and funding on voluntary organisations’ ability to deliver effective mentoring.
 The group made recommendations to voluntary groups, the Ministry of Justice and other relevant parties.